Audiologists held about 14,600 jobs in 2021. The largest employers of audiologists were as follows:

-The median annual wage for audiologists was $69,720 in May 2012.
+The median annual wage for audiologists was $78,950 in May 2021.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
-The lowest 10 percent earned less than $43,820, and the top 10 percent earned more than $101,130.
+The lowest 10 percent earned less than $58,920, and the highest 10 percent earned more than $120,210.

 Most audiologists work full time.
 Some may work weekends and evenings to meet patients’ needs.
-Those who work on a contract basis may spend a lot of time traveling between facilities.
+Those who work on a contract basis may spend time traveling between facilities.

-Employment of audiologists is projected to grow 34 percent from 2012 to 2022, much faster than the average for all occupations.
-However, because it is a small occupation, the fast growth will result in only about 4,300 new jobs over the 10-year period.
+Employment of audiologists is projected to grow 10 percent from 2021 to 2031, faster than the average for all occupations.

-An aging baby-boom population will continue to increase the demand for most healthcare services.
-Hearing loss increases as people age, so an aging population is likely to increase demand for audiologists.
-The early identification and diagnosis of hearing disorders in infants also will spur employment growth.
-Advances in hearing aid design, such as smaller size and the reduction of feedback, may make such devices more appealing as a means to minimize hearing loss.
+The early identification and diagnosis of hearing disorders in infants also may support employment growth.
+Growing awareness regarding advances in hearing aid technology, such as smaller size and reduced feedback, may make such devices more appealing as a means to treat auditory loss.
 This may lead to more demand for audiologists.

-For information on state-specific licensing requirements, contact the state’s licensing board.
+For more information on state-specific licensing requirements, contact the state’s licensing board.